We frequently add new features to Classroom. Check out this page to learn more about these new features.

-In addition, premium Google Workspace for Education Plus features are available for free to all Classroom educators using Education Fundamentals through September 30, 2020.
+In addition, premium Google Workspace for Education Plus features are available at no charge to all Classroom educators using Education Fundamentals through September 30, 2020.
 These features include live streaming, recording, and 250-person class video meetings.

 Video meetings are available on the web and mobile versions of Classroom.

 - Originality reports—Teachers can now turn on originality reports for 3 assignments per class.
 For students, the reports highlight source material in their work and flag missing citations so they can improve their writing.
 After students submit work, teachers can view reports to verify academic integrity and provide feedback from the grading tool.